Sans-serif: Other or mixed

 Due to the diversity of sans-serif typefaces, many do not exactly fit into the above categories.
 For example, Neuzeit S has both neo-grotesque and geometric influences, as does Hermann Zapf's URW Grotesk.
 Whitney blends humanist and grotesque influences, while Klavika is a geometric design not based on the circle.
-Sans-serif typefaces intended for signage, such as Transport and Highway Gothic (both used on road signs), may have unusual features to enhance legibility and differentiate characters, such as a lower-case 'L' with a curl or 'i' with serif under the dot.
+Sans-serif typefaces intended for signage, such as Transport and Tern (both used on road signs), may have unusual features to enhance legibility and differentiate characters, such as a lower-case 'L' with a curl or 'i' with serif under the dot.
+This is also often seen in typefaces designed for readers with impaired vision like Atkinson Hyperlegible.

 Modulated sans-serifs

 A particular subgenre of sans-serifs is those such as Rothbury, Britannic, Radiant, and National Trust with obvious variation in stroke width.
-These have been called 'modulated' or 'stressed' sans-serifs.
+These have been called 'modulated', 'stressed' or 'high-contrast' sans-serifs.
 They are nowadays often placed within the humanist genre, although they predate Johnston which started the modern humanist genre.
 These may take inspiration from sources outside printing such as brush lettering or calligraphy.
+One study looked into the effect of stroke contrast between sans serif and serif typefaces, and although they were limited in testing only one typeface, they found that their modulated sans serif performed better for their low-vision readers compared to the unmodulated sans serif.

 History

 Letters without serifs have been common in writing across history, for example in casual, non-monumental epigraphy of the classical period.
 However, Roman square capitals, the inspiration for much Latin-alphabet lettering throughout history, had prominent serifs.
-While simple sans-serif letters have always been common in "uncultured" writing and sometimes even in epigraphy, such as basic handwriting, most artistically-authored letters in the Latin alphabet, both sculpted and printed, since the Middle Ages have been inspired by fine calligraphy, blackletter writing and Roman square capitals.
+While simple sans-serif letters have always been common in "uncultured" writing and sometimes even in epigraphy, such as basic handwriting, most artistically authored letters in the Latin alphabet, both sculpted and printed, since the Middle Ages have been inspired by fine calligraphy, blackletter writing and Roman square capitals.
 As a result, printing done in the Latin alphabet for the first three hundred and fifty years of printing was "serif" in style, whether in blackletter, roman type, italic or occasionally script.